 After the Program of Study has been approved and most or the entire program has been completed, the Preliminary Examination is designed and scheduled.
-The student must complete the Preliminary Examination Scheduling Form and is uploaded by the student through their myWSU > Profile > Service Request for electronic approvals within myWSU.
+You must complete the Preliminary Examination Scheduling Form and is uploaded by you through your myWSU > Profile > Service Request for electronic approvals within myWSU.
 Only completed forms will processed and must be submitted at least 15 business days prior to the exam date.
 Forms will be returned and defenses delayed if the form has missing information.
-Students must be enrolled for a minimum of two (2) Ed_MthSc 800 credits to take the exam.
-The products used for this assessment should illustrate the student's ability to synthesize relevant research in order to evidence her or his working knowledge of:
+You must be enrolled for a minimum of two (2) Ed\MthSc 800 credits to take the exam.